Founded in 1986, Cohen & Steers is a leading global investment manager specialising in real assets and alternative income solutions.

 INDUSTRIAL:

 For nearly a decade, the industrial sector led the US in performance.
-With the tailwinds of consumer companies adopting the direct-to-consumer business model, the demand for warehouses outstripped the supply available, which led to a spike in rent growth, which encouraged investors to pay higher multiples (or lower cap rates).
-The demand for space from users and investors inflated the price of warehouses across the country and led to a development boom, which was all exacerbated by a historic decline in interest rates that saw the US 10-year treasury fall from ~5% in 2007 to ~0.5% in 2020.
+As consumer companies increasingly adopted the direct-to-consumer business model, the demand for warehouses outstripped the supply available, which led to a spike in rent growth and encouraged investors to pay higher multiples (or lower cap rates) for assets.
+Demand from users and investors inflated the price of warehouses across the country and led to a development boom, which was exacerbated by a decline in interest rates that saw the 10-year Treasury yield fall from ~5% in 2007 to ~0.5% in 2020.

 OFFICE:

-Following the 2020 pandemic, technology enabled employees to move around the country, but keep their jobs, and so the monopolies the Gateway cities had over their industries finally weakened.
-As employees moved, so did companies.
-Employees moved to areas that had a cheaper cost of living and an easier commute, and companies moved from high tax/cost of business locations to what investors call the ‘secondary’ cities across the sunbelt and mountain west.
+Following the pandemic, improvements in technology had given employees greater mobility, while allowing them to keep their jobs, and so the strong positions of the gateway cities weakened.
+As employees moved, so did companies, often to areas that had a cheaper cost of living and an easier commute directed toward secondary markets across the Sunbelt and western regions.

-We are also observing the polarisation of the office sector beyond the US region.
-We expect less pressure on the long-term growth profile for office landlords, given the lower commoditisation of supply and shift towards remote working.
-Workers may be in the office less, but their expectations for the office are greater when they are, causing certain markets (eg, London’s Canary Wharf) to face the challenge of repurposing office assets to attract office space occupants.
-Still, we have observed meaningful increases in vacancy.
-Specific office markets, such as Tokyo’s, have seen an acceleration of demand, as decelerating supply trends and economic strength bolster fundamentals.
+Outside of the US, we expect less pressure on long-term growth for office landlords, given the lower commoditisation of supply and lower shift toward remote working.
+Markets in Europe face the challenge of repurposing office assets to attract tenants.
+Still, we have observed meaningful increases in vacancy, such as Tokyo’s, have seen an acceleration of demand, as decelerating supply trends and economic activity bolster fundamentals.

 RESIDENTIAL:

-The residential story in the US is similar to the other darlings of the 2010s.
-As the millennial cohort graduated from college and moved to cities for their first jobs, they needed apartments, which made multifamily apartments one of the first sectors to recover its value following the Global Financial Crisis.
+The residential story in the US is similar to that of other darlings of the 2010s.
+As the millennial cohort graduated from college and moved to cities for their first jobs, they moved into apartments, which, when combined with a cheaper cost of financing, made multifamily one of the first sectors to recover its value following the global financial crisis.

-Years of rent growth then led to a development boom of apartments across the country and investors similarly were found chasing performance and pushing prices.
-We expect pricing for multifamily apartments to broadly decline in the near term, but similar to last cycle, some markets will recover sooner as they are better equipped with in-migration and job growth to consume the delivery of new supply.
+Years of rent growth led to a development boom of apartments across the country, and investors similarly were found chasing performance and pushing prices.

-Transaction volume is down in the housing sector as buyers cope with the reality of new mortgage rates, and sellers are locked into their homes with cheap financing.
-However, upon stabilisation of rates, we expect buyers to continue re-emerge.
+Transaction volume is down in the housing sector as buyers have coped with the reality of new mortgage rates, and sellers have been locked into their homes with cheap financing.
+However, as rates are starting to stabilise, we expect buyers to re-emerge.

-Single-family REITs are the newest entrants in US residential listed markets, forming in the wake of the mortgage crisis of 15 years ago.
-The technical barriers to scale that had previously held back such businesses are no longer impediments, and we anticipate that these companies will benefit from the long-term demographic shifts.
+Single-family REITs are the newest entrants in US residential listed markets.
+The technical barriers to scale that had previously held back such businesses are no longer impediments, and we anticipate these companies will benefit from the demographic shifts.

-Global listed markets for residential businesses have seen significant underperformance over the past year as central bank hawkishness has changed the underwriting for asset values.
-As more leveraged developers are forced to sell land and assets at discounted prices in Australia, we expect certain well-capitalised listed companies to benefit from attractive acquisition and development opportunities.
-German residential landlords are still necessary for deleveraging following previous growth at very low interest rates.
+Outside of the US, as more leveraged developers are forced to sell land and assets at discounted prices in Australia, we expect certain well-capitalised listed companies to benefit from attractive acquisition and development opportunities.
+In Germany, residential landlords have had success in deleveraging following previous growth at very low-interest rates, and they should continue to benefit from demand in large cities.
 We have long avoided allocation to the overleveraged property developers in mainland China.

 RETAIL:

-Unlike the other sectors, US retail went through its over supply issue in the back half of the 2010s.
-Under threat of existence from e-commerce, retail real estate has largely been out of favour from investors from fear of the ‘retail apocalypse’.
+Unlike the other sectors, US retail went through its oversupply issue in the back half of the 2010s.
+Under threat of existence from e-commerce, retail real estate has largely been out of favour from investors.

-Despite the lower interest rates pushing supply to be developed in other sectors, retail shrank across the board.
-As department stores’ desirability declined and retailers shifted more resources to warehouses/ecommerce, ‘B’ malls began closing and retailers shrank their footprint out of strip centres and power centres, which led to flat/negative rent growth across the country.
+Despite the lower interest rates for much of the last decade encouraging the development of new supply in other sectors, retail saw a rationalisation of overall square footage.
+As department stores’ desirability declined and retailers shifted more resources to warehouses/e-commerce, average-quality malls began closing, and retailers shrank their footprint, which led to flat/negative rent growth across the country.

 That backdrop gave the sector the time it needed to repair itself.
-With no new meaningful amount of supply delivered since 2008, a healthy US consumer, and retailers finally embracing the internet to create the omni-channel and BOPIS (buy online, pick up in store) distribution strategies that work with shopping centres, as opposed to replacing them, retail real estate appears to be the healthiest of the bunch.
+With no new meaningful amount of supply, a healthy consumer, and retailers finally creating omni-channel and BOPIS (buy online, pick up in store) distribution strategies that integrate physical properties, the sector appears to be the healthiest.

-Limited retail development in global markets has faced a different magnitude of demand destruction than in the US markets.
-In Europe, landlords have benefited from indexing increases in rents due to inflation.
+In Europe, landlords have benefitted from indexing increases in rents due to inflation.
 Retailer sales and shopping demand have remained strong despite the macro headwinds.
-Asia retail markets have degrees of variation with Japan having accelerated rental growth for discretionary retail landlords, whereas the savings rates in other parts of Asia have made us more cautious on sector performance.
+Asia retail markets have degrees of variation, with Japan having accelerated rental growth for discretionary retail landlords, whereas the savings rates in other parts of Asia have made us more cautious on sector performance.

 Strategic corporate development